 Charlie ventured northward to study English with Creative Writing at the University of Birmingham before promptly returning to the south to pursue a creative career in London.
 As the gaming and music enthusiast of Thred he’s a bit of a nerd, particularly for console news and album releases, and whenever he’s not making socials for Elliot or article images for Jamie he can usually be found crafting playlists and making posters on Photoshop.

 Jamie studied Freelance Journalism at the British College of Journalism before heading straight into sports writer roles for several football news outlets.
 Following Manchester United’s rapid decline, he had an immediate change of heart and decided to lend his talents to Thred.
 Now, as Pop Culture Editor, he spends his days jabbering on about the best in film and TV, and occasionally knocks up a hefty listicle about gaming, or pets.
 Often referred to as the resident cockney, he breaks up the daily hustle by prodding the rest of the office and continues to show unwavering commitment to scaring Elliot once a day with snake related content.
 He also loves a headline image on Photoshop and gets aroused by a tasty gradient.

-Sofia studied Spanish at the University of Exeter, choosing to spend her year abroad teaching English in Argentina and working as a journalist in Colombia before travelling across the continent with her camera.
+Sofia studied Spanish during her time at the University of Exeter.
+She chose to spend her year abroad teaching English in Argentina and working as a journalist in Colombia, before travelling across the continent with her camera.
 Returning to the UK to pursue a Masters in International Journalism and an internship at National Geographic Traveller, she eventually found herself at Thred’s doors.
-Now, as Fashion and Beauty Editor, she balances her time between obsessing over the latest trends, practicing her kickboxing skills in the middle of the office, and pretending like she doesn’t love TikTok when in reality her constant dancing and ever-changing hair colour suggests otherwise.
+Now, she balances her time between obsessing over the latest trends and telling everyone about the new song she just learned to play on the bass guitar.